bormaxi8080/osint-timeline/DRAFT.md

 HackDB.
 The Ultimate Directory for Offensive Security.
 A database for red teaming, penetration testing, and ethical hacking resources: https://hackdb.com/

+OSINT Conferences and meetups.
+In this repository, you will find a list of OSINT conferences and meetups that have taken place in various countries over the past couple of years: https://github.com/ubikron/OSINT-Conferences

 List of anti-detect and humanizing tools and browsers, including captcha solvers and sms-activation: https://github.com/TheGP/untidetect-tools

 Quickly identifiy the technologies powering any website including CMS (e.g., WordPress, Drupal), frameworks, hosting providers, analytics scripts, and server stacks via automated artifact detection in HTML, headers, and scripts: https://whatcms.org